macOS Big Sur review: What’s new in macOS 11

 Apple has also made some similar improvements in the App Store, displaying the data each app collects on you.
 Now, developers will have to provide clear information on data used to track you across apps and websites and whether this data is linked to your identity or not.

 Another exciting and requested feature — automatic AirPods switch between devices — has been added in the macOS Big Sur.
 Now, you won’t need to manually reconnect your AirPods; they will switch between devices paired to the same iCloud account automatically.

 Apple Silicon and what it means for macOS users

 With the announcement of macOS Big Sur, Apple also introduced its own Apple Silicon that is going to power future Macs.
 What does it mean for macOS users?
 The new Silicon is faster, and it’s expected to considerably prolong the battery life of the new Macs.

-But, Apple Silicon is also a challenge for the developers as they will need to update their apps to support a new chip.
-So, during this update period, some of the apps were temporarily unavailable, while others have never been updated.
+But Apple Silicon is also a challenge for the developers, as they will need to update their apps to support a new chip.
+In fact, the update period was turbulent: some of the apps were temporarily unavailable, while others have never been updated.
 In case of the latter, users will have to switch to alternatives compatible with Apple Silicon.

 Free up space to install macOS update

 Now, you’re probably too excited to install macOS Big Sur.
 Apple suggests having 20 GB of free space in order to successfully update your macOS.
 The best way to check how much free space you have and clear up your hard drive is by using the Space Lens feature by CleanMyMac X.